apache/spark/docs/structured-streaming-programming-guide.md

 </div>

 Note that stream-static joins are not stateful, so no state management is necessary.
-However, a few types of stream-static outer join are not supported as the incomplete view of all data in a stream makes it infeasible to calculate the results correctly.
+However, a few types of stream-static outer joins are not yet supported.
-These are discussed at the end of this section.
+These are listed at the [end of this Join section](#support-matrix-for-joins-in-streaming-queries).

 #### Stream-stream Joins
 In Spark 2.3, we have added support for stream-stream joins, that is, you can join two streaming